Johnny Knoxville: Production credits

 In May 2014, Knoxville (along with Jackass Executive Producer/H.M.F.I.C.
 Derek Freda) formally announced the formation of a new production company called 'Hello Junior', which will continue Knoxville's now-longstanding relationship with Paramount Pictures, who have signed an exclusive two-year first-look deal with Knoxville and 'Hello Junior' in the wake of the massive success of Bad Grandpa in late 2013.

-Knoxville was quoted as saying, "I am over the damn moon about continuing an amazing partnership with Paramount Pictures," he said.
-"I have many more films to make and bones to break.
+Knoxville was quoted as saying, "I am over the damn moon about continuing an amazing partnership with Paramount Pictures.
+I have many more films to make and bones to break.
 I am glad I will be doing it for Paramount."

 Professional wrestling

 Knoxville, as with the Jackass crew, has been involved with the professional wrestling promotion WWE.
 On the October 13, 2008, episode of Raw, Knoxville made his WWE television debut feuding with The Great Khali.
 Knoxville later appeared as the guest star on the October 4, 2010, episode of Raw in Wichita, Kansas.

 On January 1, 2022, at WWE's Day 1 pay-per-view, Knoxville announced he would be at the Royal Rumble pay-per-view as a participant in the event's signature namesake match.
 His entry was confirmed on the January 7 episode of SmackDown while simultaneously starting a feud with Sami Zayn.
 He entered the Royal Rumble at number 9 and was eliminated by Zayn.
 Knoxville then returned on the February 25 episode of SmackDown and challenged Zayn for the WWE Intercontinental Championship that the latter won the week prior, but Knoxville got rejected and was attacked by Zayn.
 The following week, Knoxville distracted Zayn during his match with Ricochet, allowing the latter to win the championship from him.
 Later that same night, Zayn challenged Knoxville to a match at WrestleMania 38 to which Knoxville accepted, and the match was stipulated as an Anything Goes match, wherein on Night 2 of that event, he won the match against Zayn with the help of Jackass members Chris Pontius, Wee Man, director Jeff Tremaine, and new members Jasper Dolphin and his father Compston "Dark Shark" Wilson.